nerdyrodent/AVeryComfyNerd/README.md

 * Not sure where the GitHub page is for a custom node?
 You can click on it via ComfyUI Manager
 * Check the output when ComfyUI starts up as issues can show up there
 * Try updating custom nodes manually (`git pull`)
-* Sometimes custom nodes make breaking changes and the same node may need to be re-created.
-Typically the custom node GitHub page has such information.
+* Over time, some custom nodes implement breaking changes so nodes may need to be replaced.
+Often this can be done with "fix node".
+Typically the custom node GitHub page has additional information.
 * Sometimes custom nodes just break!
 Check the github page for the custom node causing any issues for more information and to raise issues
 * Sometimes custom nodes change functionality, so check for updates.
 Changes include:
   * Segement anything - mask output inverted & now returns multiple images